marklyons/ESP8266-Ticker/README.md

 ![](demo.gif)

-This always reports Bitcoin price in real time,and also tracks major financial indices, representing futures data if the corresponding market is not open.
+This always reports Bitcoin price in real time and also tracks major financial indices, representing futures data if the corresponding market is not open.

 This is a personal project of mine that I built mostly for fun, but I want to open source it in case anyone might find it useful.
 I will be maintaining the project here as I add more indices and customization features, as well as LED animations to represent price movements in especially volatile markets such as those backed by cryptocurrencies.